Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

   e.g. lists will be concatenated and attribute sets will be unioned.

-The most common exception to this rule of thumb is the "lines" type (`lib.types.lines`), which is a string option type that you can set multiple times:
+The most common exception to this rule of thumb is the "lines" type (`lib.types.lines`), which is a string option type that you can define multiple times.  `services.zookeeper.extraConf` is an example of one such option that has this type:

 ```nix
 { lib, ... }: